-The second edition of the Inventory was prepared in the framework of the Investment Facilitation for Development project undertaken by the International Trade Centre (ITC) and the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
+The third edition of the Inventory was prepared in the framework of the Investment Facilitation for Development project undertaken by the International Trade Centre (ITC) and the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE).
 It is an informal and unofficial compilation of investment facilitation measures, their rationale and ways in which these measures are-or can be-implemented in practice.
-It is a capacity-building tool meant to help participants engaged in the World Trade Organization (WTO) negotiations of a multilateral framework on investment facilitation for development, paying special attention to measures that directly increase the development contribution of foreign direct investment (FDI).
+It is a capacity-building tool meant to help participants engaged in the World Trade Organisation (WTO) negotiations of an Investment Facilitation for Development (IFD) Agreement, paying special attention to measures that directly increase the development contribution of foreign direct investment (FDI).
 Following the agreed scope of the WTO negotiations, it does not include measures related to investment protection, investor-state dispute settlement (ISDS) and market access.
 The Inventory can also be of use to investment promotion agencies (IPAs) seeking to facilitate FDI flows, as well as governments negotiating treaties containing investment facilitation provisions.